fsilva-coolblue/wiki-git-github/git_basics.md

-#Git and Github - What, Why and How?
+#Git - What, Why and How?

 ##What is git?